castedo/cnest/docs/other-tools.md

 !!! tip "Author suggestion"
     When I want to access my full desktop environment from the shell command line, I don't run it in a container; I just run it in a regular shell session from a regular terminal window.
-I only run software that does NOT need full desktop access in OCI containers.
+I only run software in OCI containers that does NOT need full desktop access.

 Isolation of macOS and Windows software